Looking for a fun DIY project to do this Halloween? Try making one of these pumpkin carving ideas! They are creative and cute.

 There are pumpkin carving designs for various skill levels listed below.
 Maybe you want a scary jack o lantern, a ghost pumpkin carving or even a Jack Skellington pumpkin carving – not matter your preference, we have you covered.

-Pumpkin carving is associated with Halloween, but you might be interested to learn that historically, pumpkins are associated with Thanksgiving too!
+Pumpkin carving is associated with Halloween, which is no surprise since jack o lanterns are a symbol of Halloween.
+You might be interested to learn that pumpkins are also associated with Thanksgiving!
 They are one of the six main symbols of Thanksgiving.

 Animal pumpkin carving ideas

 Starting off the list, let’s jump right into some animal pumpkin carving ideas.
 They are some of the more popular pumpkin carving designs along with jack o lantern faces.

 This crow pumpkin looks great among all of the un-carved pumpkins.
 A way to really show off your design is to nestle your carved pumpkin into a patch of plain pumpkins!

 Maybe you want to carve something spooky and intricate like the crow above, or maybe you want to do a more simple design.